flyteorg/flyte/docs/deployment/configuration/general.rst

 - Project, Domain, and Workflow name
 - Project, Domain, Workflow name and LaunchPlan name

-See :ref:`concepts/control_plane:control plane` to understand projects and domains.
+See :ref:`control-plane` to understand projects and domains.
 The following section will show you how to configure the settings along these dimensions.